Interview: Max Tegmark on Superintelligent AI, Cosmic Apocalypse, and Life 3.0

 I find it remarkable how many very intelligent people in science can fail to notice that we haven’t understood something yet, because it feels so familiar.
 People spent hundreds of years being aware that the moon doesn’t fall down without asking the reason for it, until Newton found the reason.

 We know that light of 700 nanometers is experienced one way, and light of 400 nanometers is experienced another way: We call one red, the other violet.
-People are so used to it, they forget there’s something from physics we don’t understand there.
-But why don’t we experience them the other way around?
+People are so used to it, they forget there’s something from physics we don’t understand there: Why don’t we experience them the other way around?
 We frankly have no clue.
 It’s that kind of subjective experience that goes beyond wavelengths of light.

-We’ve traditionally thought of both intelligence and consciousness as something unique and special in humans.
+We’ve traditionally thought of both intelligence and consciousness as something mysterious and special to biological life.
 But from my experience as a physicist, I say they’re just forms of information processing, with quarks and electrons moving around according to the laws of physics.
 I don’t like this “carbon chauvinism” that says you can only have consciousness in something made out of carbon atoms.
 We’re already seeing that you can have a lot of intelligence in something built out of silicon instead.
 I think it’s plausible that you can also build something out of silicon that has consciousness.

 Spectrum: If determining whether AI can or should be conscious is the long-term challenge, what are the short-term research questions that people can work on?